dludemann/test/content/tinder/best-first-text-tinder.md

 This is another great Tinder message example, as it straight away puts the ball in their court and encourages them to talk about themselves.

-## <a href="https://active-chicken--16012961zx-cloudventzx-net.proxy.cloudcannon.com/tinder/best-first-text-tinder#our-best-tinder-conversation-starters-for-guys" target="_blank" rel="noopener"><strong>Our Best Tinder Conversation Starters for Guys</strong></a>
+## Our Best Tinder Conversation Starters for Guys

 ### **1\.
 What’s your idea of a perfect first date?**